Learn / Guides / Feedback guide

 Analyzing large amounts of user behavior data and website metrics is daunting.
 The sheer volume of information can make it seem like your site requires an overwhelming number of updates and changes.

 For example, imagine your website has a bug preventing the sign-up page from loading properly, causing your users to get frustrated and leave.
-Data like abandonment rates will show you people were leaving your site, but without feedback to call out the issue, you could miss an obvious fix.
+Quantitative data like abandonment rates will show that people were leaving your site, but you could only see an obvious fix with feedback to call out the issue.

 Collecting user feedback at this stage—through formats like email surveys, ideas portals, or focus groups—is a great way to find out if you’re on the right track, or if there are still a few things you could work on.

-This opens the door to creating more functional and inclusive products and user experiences.
-And the happier your users, the more likely they are to convert.
+Fixing bugs and optimizing with user research and product development centered around customer feedback opens the door to creating a more functional and inclusive website or product experience.
+And the happier your users are, the more likely they are to convert.

 3. Get a deeper understanding of the user experience

-User feedback lets you hear directly from the users themselves how they have experienced your product, so you don’t have to rely on analytics and numbers alone.
+User feedback lets you hear directly from the users about how they experience your business, so you don’t have to rely solely on analytics tools and numbers.

-User feedback tools offer broad insight into the realities of how—and why—people use your site or product.
-The needs and use cases of the real people you’re targeting may be different from the purpose you had in mind.
+User feedback tools like Engage offer broad insight into how—and why—people use your site or product.
+The needs and use cases of the real people you’re targeting may differ from the purpose you had in mind.

-Factoring real users’ needs into your website optimizations ensures you treat it as a living creation that doesn’t exist in stasis, but adapts based on what your customers are saying.
+Factoring real users’ needs into your website optimizations ensures you treat your site as a living creation that doesn’t exist in stasis, but adapts based on what your customers say.

-Viewing session recordings of users navigating your website is a foolproof way to understand the user experience and gather valuable qualitative data.
+User feedback is powerful on its own, but you can enhance the insights you gather by combining them with other user behavior tools.
+For example, viewing session recordings of users navigating your website is a foolproof way to observe the user experience and gather valuable qualitative data.
 Viewing a recording of a user’s session on a page reveals things like:

 Actions they took